The University of Texas at Dallas

 Fashioning Circuits Lab

 ATEC Faculty include world-renowned artists, scholars, and creative practitioners.
 Our professors publish with the nation’s leading academic presses, work with top animation studios, hold patents in design, and are recognized as pioneers by peers in their field.
-Faculty in CMS have expertise in disability studies, media theory, queer media, maker culture, critical play, education, global media, race and ethnicity, eco media, and popular culture.
+Our faculty bring to the program different areas of expertise, including in games studies, arts education, global media studies, science and technology studies, critical media studies, and animation studies.
+No matter their field of expertise, they all share a focus on media, arts, and technology.

 Contact Information